Toasted Coconut Tropical Granola

 I could go on and on and on about how much I love granola.
 How easy it is to make, how CHEAP it is to make, how much healthier it is than the sugar-laden storebought kind, and how adaptable it is.
 Homemade granola is my go-to snack.
 I love to mix + match different add-ins depending on how badly I need to clean out my pantry.
 If you have random odds and ends of nuts, chocolate chips, dried fruit, etc then homemade granola is the perfect solution.

-I know I’ve said this before about my Peanut Butter + Jelly Granola, but today’s granola is absolutely, 100% handsdown my FAVORITE granola to-date.
+I know I’ve said this before about my Peanut Butter + Jelly Granola, but today’s granola is absolutely, 100% hands down my FAVORITE granola yet.
 While my beloved PB&J is up there, today’s homemade granola is unworldy delicious.
 Every bite is different because I added SO many nuts + dried fruits to the oat base.
 There are way more dried fruits, coconut, and nuts than oats which is what I prefer.
 I love chunks.

 Take an extra 10 minutes to toast the coconut in this recipe.
-TRUST ME.
 It takes this granola to the next level and really adds a caramelized nutty flavor that raw coconut cannot offer.
-I toasted most o the coconut I used in this recipe, and then threw in a handful of raw coconut in the end ecause I still do love raw coconuts’ soft, chewy texture.
+I toasted most o the coconut I used in this recipe, and then threw in a handful of raw coconut in the end because I still do love raw coconuts’ soft, chewy texture.